sosuisen/git-documentdb/docs/git-documentdb.alldocsresult.md

 - total\_rows: number of documents

-- commit\_sha: SHA-1 hash of the last Git commit (40 characters)
+- commit\_sha: SHA-1 hash of the last Git commit (40 characters). 'commit\_sha' is undefined if total\_rows equals 0.

-- rows: Array of documents (only if include\_docs option is specified)
+- rows: Array of documents. 'rows' is undefined if total\_rows equals 0.